Venice Railroad Station

 you're traveling with wheeled luggage, a stroller, or a wheelchair, you may

-find it easier to bypass the station building and its stairs on your way
+find it easier to bypass the crowded station hall on your way

 out.
 In the main train shed, head toward the toilets near the left end of